tonyrla/DefuseZip/README.md

 I couldn't find an opensource ZipBomb blocker, so this is my attempt at making one.

 It is a work in progress, but the scan feature is usable and safe_extract works for linux.

+DO NOT EXTRACT THE EXAMPLE ZIPS!
+It will make you sad.
+No one wants you to be sad.

+They are malicious by intent and only for testing purposes.
 ### Installation:
 ```
 pip install SecureZip